needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 * Link and unlink assets from Projects

 This section explains how to set up a basic scene and script to initialize and use the Unity Assets package with Asset Manager.
 It performs a basic search for all assets of the selected project and displays the results in a simple GUI.

+Before you begin, make sure you meet the [prerequisites](prerequisites.md).

 ## Requirements

-To use Assets SDK, you must have a minimum role of [**Asset Manager Viewer**](https://docs.unity3d.com/docs-asset-manager/manual/manage-users.html) in the Unity Cloud Project you belong to.
+To use Assets SDK, you must have a minimum role of [**Asset Manager Viewer**](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles) in the Unity Cloud Project you belong to.

 ## Integrate the package in a Unity project